ak17rp25/Data-Grid/readMe.md

 bash
 Copy code
 npm start
-This will start your backend application, typically accessible on http://localhost:PORT.
+This will start your backend application, typically accessible on http://localhost:5000.

 Frontend
 To start the frontend application, run the following command in the frontEnd directory:

 bash
 Copy code
-npm start
+npm run dev/npm start
-This will start your frontend application, typically accessible on http://localhost:3000.
+This will start your frontend application, typically accessible on http://localhost:5173.

 .gitignore
 The .gitignore file is configured to exclude certain files and directories from being tracked by Git, including: